 It’s time to stop having those conversations about why different tools are reporting different numbers.
 With one source of truth, we can define our metrics once and use those in multiple places.
 The executive dashboard and the Salesforce records use the same data.

-Reverse ETL allows you to sync profiles and groups across your tools
+Reverse ETL allows you to sync records and groups across your tools

 You already have the data you need in your warehouse, Reverse ETLs allow you to sync that tailored data to tools such as Salesforce, Zendesk, or Marketo where you can put it to use.

 By defining key concepts and models once, you can also improve the customer experience.
 You can define what it means to be a “high value, engaged customer” and see their numbers going up in your analytics tool.
 That’s great.

 But now, Grouparoo allows you to take that concept to the next level and put the data into action.
 With a shared definition, that concept can be coordinated across the emails they receive, how quickly they are served by customer support, and even what is on their product dashboard.
 Anyone in your organization can check the data on their own terms.
 It all lines up, even with different types of reports and across different systems.

 When compared to the ad hoc solutions, there are less moving pieces in the modern data stack.
 The data flow is more predictable.

 This simplicity leads to speed.
 There are less questions about how things work, so teams can operate more quickly and independently.
 That is a clear sign of a well oiled system.
 There is less to break and each tool has a clear job.
 For example, Grouparoo can be purely focused on connecting to your tools and making sure those syncs succeed, even in the face of inevitable API edge cases.
 There’s no need to build a new pipeline and write dozens of new lines of code when Snowflake changes their connection methods, for instance, we handle that for you.